garrandall/popular-music-data/tracks/this-song-george-harrison.md

   rank: 64
   ranking_list: Billboard Hot 100
   start_date: '1977-01-29'
+release_year: 1976
+runtime: 254053
 ---
 This song has nothing tricky about it
-This song ain't black or white and as far as I know Don't infringe on anyone's copyright, so . . .
+This song ain't black or white and as far as I know Don't infringe on anyone's copyright, so...

 This song we'll let be
 This song is in E
-This song is for you and . . .
+This song is for you and...

 This tune has nothing Bright about it
 This tune ain't bad or good and come ever what may